 Off the list – our picks:

-The knives we offer come nowhere near this price tag – and rightly so – we only promote and value Japanese simplicity.
-The most extraordinary, flaunt knives we have are these of Sukenari knives made of the best steel.
-This comes at the $599 price tag.
-Comparing with the The Gem Of The Orient – it’s a bargain!
+The knives we offer come nowhere near this price tag – and rightly so – we only promote and value Japanese perfection without overpriced brand.
+The most extraordinary, flaunt knives we have are these of master Hinoura Tsukasa, knives made of the best steel.
+Coming at the price tag of less than £500, while comparing with the The Gem Of The Orient – it’s a bargain!